Get

 Male vs. Female

-Male Maltese are a little larger but slower to grow than females, who fill out smaller when fully grown.
+Male Maltese are a little larger but slower to grow than females, which fill out smaller when fully grown.
 There are a few major differences as far as personality.
 Males are more likely to mark and run away if not neutered.
 Thankfully, males are a bit cheaper to neuter than the corresponding price to spay a female.

 dogster paw divider